RizwanMunawar/ultralytics/docs/en/guides/sahi-tiled-inference.md

 ### Import Modules and Download Resources

-Here's how to import some test images:
+Here's how to download some test images:

 ```python
 from sahi.utils.file import download_from_url